DenLysiak/todo-react-TS-redux-app/README.md

-# React TypeScript Starter Pack
+# React/TypeScript Redux Todo App

 To use this template click `Use this template`